-Uinta County began vaccinating Uinta County Residents that are 18 YEARS OLD OR OLDER, to prevent COVID-19 on March 15, 2021.
-Currently, we are receiving large amounts of the Moderna and Johnson & Johnson vaccines from Federal suppliers.
-In addition, both Smith's and WalMart pharmacies are receiving doses of vaccine from the Federal Pharmacy Program, and are able to help us get out this important vaccine to help us stop the spread of COVID-19.
-If you have a preference to receive the Johnson & Johnson vaccine, please tell us that when you pre-register or call.
-(Keep in mind, while the Johnson & Johnson vaccine is a single vaccination but may provide a lower percentage of protection, and that you still need to wait 2 weeks after your shot to have the highest level of protection it will provide).
+Uinta County began vaccinating Uinta County Residents that are 18 YEARS OLD OR OLDER, to prevent COVID-19 stating March 15, 2021.
+Currently, we are receiving large amounts of the Moderna vaccine from Federal suppliers.
+In addition, both Smith's and WalMart pharmacies are receiving doses of vaccine from the Federal Pharmacy Program, and are able to help us get out this important vaccine to help us stop the spread of COVID-19. ** Presently, the Johnson & Johnson vaccine is under investigation due to 6 adverse reactions that were encountered in millions of doses previously given.
+Until a decision is made, our Johnson and Johnson vaccine clinics will be on hold.** Keep in mind that we are currently holding clinics for the Moderna vaccine, and will begin clinics for the Phizer vaccine approximately 4/30/21.
+If you are over the age of 16 and would like to be included in the Phizer clinics, see below.
+For those still interested in the Johnson & Johnson vaccine, you do have the option to see what decisions are made.

 For those without a computer or smartphone (or someone to help them register), we will accept call-in registrations.
 Due to limited staff, it is preferred that you register online if able.
 Evanston area residents please call 307-789-9203.
 For Bridger Valley residents please call 307-787-3800.